OlaYZen/Tools/README.md

 # Tools
 A collection of custom tools I regularly use across both Windows and Linux.

-## List of applications required for the operation of my custom tools.
+## List of applications/dependencies required for the operation of my custom tools.
 ## Windows
 `Windows/Hyprland.ahk`
   - [AutoHotkey](https://www.autohotkey.com/)